wahidyankf/dotfiles/README.md

 # Dotfiles

 This repository contain the configuration files from several of my favourite tools.
-Feel free to copy and use it.
+I mainly use this repository as a back up for my dotfiles, but feel free to copy and use it.

 ## Usage